drhsqlite/fossil-mirror/www/rebaseharm.md

 <tr><td>diff(C6,C5\')<td>diff(C6,C7)<td>Branch changes only
 </table></center>

-Remember: C7 and C5\' are bit-for-bit identical.
-So the output of the diff is not determined by whether your select C7 or C5\' as the target of the diff, but rather by your choice of the diff source, C2 or C6.
+Remember: C7 and C5\' are bit-for-bit identical, so the output of the diff is not determined by whether you select C7 or C5\' as the target of the diff, but rather by your choice of the diff source, C2 or C6.

-So to help with the problem of viewing changes associated with a feature branch, perhaps what is needed is not rebase but rather better tools to help users identify an appropriate baseline for their diffs.
+So, to help with the problem of viewing changes associated with a feature branch, perhaps what is needed is not rebase but rather better tools to help users identify an appropriate baseline for their diffs.

 ## 3.0 Rebase encourages siloed development

-The [golden rule of rebase][golden] is that you should never do it on public branches.
-So if you are using rebase as intended, that means you are keeping private branches.
+The [golden rule of rebase][golden] is that you should never do it on public branches, so if you are using rebase as intended, that means you are keeping private branches.
 Or, to put it another way, you are doing siloed development.
 You are not sharing your intermediate work with collaborators.
 This is not good for product quality.